Am I At Risk for Bladder Cancer?

 I smoke cigarettes

 Smoking is the biggest risk factor for bladder cancer.
-People who smoke are twice as likely to get bladder cancer as those who don't.
-Statistics from the American Cancer Society show that smoking causes almost half of the deaths from bladder cancer in men, and almost one-third of the deaths from bladder cancer in women.
+People who smoke are 3 times as likely to get bladder cancer as those who don't.
+Statistics from the American Cancer Society show that smoking causes almost half of bladder cancers in men and women.

 When you smoke, cancer-causing chemicals called carcinogens damage cells in your bladder.
 Here's how.
 Carcinogens from smoke enter the blood through the lungs.
 The kidneys filter the blood to remove these carcinogens and send them into the urine.
 The urine goes to the bladder, where it's stored until you urinate.
 This causes carcinogens to be concentrated in the urine.
 They can damage the cells in the bladder.
 Over time, these damaged cells may turn into cancer.
 The younger you were when you started smoking, and the more you smoke, the higher your risk of developing cancer.
 Some people believe that there is no reason to quit smoking because the damage has already been done.
 That's not true.
 Quitting greatly reduces your risk for cancer.
 And the longer you don't smoke, the more your risk decreases.
 So it's worth the effort to do all you can to become a nonsmoker.